JaceMayer/Toontropolis-Unity-2019-4-3f1/README.md

 # Disclosure
 This is nowhere near complete, and in some places uses completely different code than what was used in the prototype.
 Its only includes Toontropolis, not any of the minigames.
 This took a long time to get to the point that it was sort of playable.
 I hope that you all appricate this.
-With flash player being made EOL, I wanted to help preserve this prototype.
+With the Unity Web Player being made EOL, I wanted to help preserve this prototype.

 # Things that do work
 The keyboard infront of the music shop